adamhaapala/bitbucket/README.md

 General Bit Bucket

-Where coding I'm working on comes to crash.
+Where code I'm working on comes to crash.